jimsihk/codespace-oke-k8s/README.md

     }
     ```
 #### Setup local environment for OKE
-2. In the codespace, execute `/opt/okeutil/init-oci-local.sh` to setup OCI configuration and create API key
+2. In the codespace, execute `init-oci-local.sh` to setup OCI configuration and create API key
 3. Copy the generated public key value and add as a key under the OCI user on OCI portal
-4. In the codespace, execute `/opt/okeutil/init-oci-local.sh` again to further setup
+4. In the codespace, execute `init-oci-local.sh` again to further setup
     - Setup kubeconfig
     - Setup bastion session configuration with SSH key generation
-5. In the codespace, execute `/opt/okeutil/check-oke-connection.sh && echo $?` for verification
+5. In the codespace, execute `check-oke-connection.sh && echo $?` for verification
     - when you see the prompt like below to add RSA key fingerprint, type `yes`:
       ```
       ...